pyinstaller/pyinstaller/doc/source/Manual.rst

 Installing from the archive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can also install |PyInstaller| by downloading the compressed archive
+You can install |PyInstaller| by downloading the compressed archive
 from PyPI_.

 Expand the archive.